vinipta-s/vinipta-s.github.io/index.md

 ## [Introvert Queries (blog)](https://introvertqueries.com/)
   <li>
-    Developed and deployed the website with Next.js (frontend) and Firebase Functions (backend).
+    Developed and deployed the website with Next.js for frontend and Firebase Functions for backend.
   </li>
   <li>
     Publishing weekly posts on introversion, covering personal experiences, scientific insights, and practical advice.